-Penalty Level 1 - Your opponent will be given ball in hand.
-If your opponent is still shooting, or already has ball in hand, then that player will be allowed to shoot until missing, and then be given ball in hand again.
-Penalty Level 2 - Your opponent will be granted the game in 8-Ball.
-In 9 Ball, your opponent will be granted the game, along with points for all balls remaining on the table.
-Penalty Level 3 - Your opponents will be granted the match.
+Penalty Level 1: Your opponent will be given ball-in-hand.
+If your opponent is still shooting, or already has ball-in-hand, then that player will be allowed to shoot until missing, and then be given ball-in-hand again.

+Penalty Level 2: Your opponent will be granted the game in 8-Ball.
+In 9-Ball, your opponent will be granted the game, along with points for all balls remaining on the table.

+Penalty Level 3: Your opponents will be granted the match.

-Penalty Level 4 - You will be ejected and/or disqualified.
+Penalty Level 4: You will be ejected and/or disqualified.

-NOTE: If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or their designated assistant has the right to go from one penalty level to the next penalty level immediately.
+NOTE: If the violation or disturbance that caused the Tournament Director to issue a prior penalty does not cease, the Tournament Director and/or their designee has the right to go from one penalty level to the next penalty level immediately.

-- 28. WARNINGS If a warning is given in an individual match, that warning will follow the team throughout the remainder of the Tournament.
-For example, if a player is warned for sharking their opponent, and in a subsequent match a player from that same team is warned for sharking their opponent, the result will be ball-in-hand for the opponent.
-Such warnings will be noted by a Tournament Official on the scoresheets. - 29.
-SPORTSMANSHIP The primary objective of APA has always been to provide players of all abilities with the opportunity to enjoy friendly competition.
+- 27. WARNINGS: If a warning is given in an individual match, that warning will follow the team throughout the remainder of the World Qualifier Tournament in which the warning was given.
+For example, if a player is warned for sharking their opponent, and in a subsequent match a player from that same team is warned for sharking their opponent, the result will be a penalty.
+Such warnings will be noted by a Tournament Official on the scoresheets. - 28.
+SPORTSMANSHIP: The primary objective of APA has always been to provide players of all abilities with the opportunity to enjoy friendly competition.
 It is expected that every player hopes to do well, and that all players and teams will do their best to win.
 However, each player and team are also expected to accept defeat in a sportsmanlike manner.

 Two common examples of bad sportsmanship are: conceding an unfinished game; and breaking down a cue during play.
 Both forms of conduct are frowned upon by professionals and have no place in amateur play.
 All players are asked to allow opponents to finish the game before racking the balls or undoing cues.
-No penalty will be assessed unless, in the determination of the Tournament Director, such sportsmanship violations by a team are excessive
+No penalty will be assessed unless, in the determination of the Tournament Director, such sportsmanship violations by a team are excessive.